The sites I have used heavily in the preparation of this site have links on the home page.

 The San Francisco group usually meets in what was, in happier days, the Hall of Flowers building in Golden Gate Park.
 The regular meeting date is the third Sunday of the month.
 Meeting time is 1:00 pm.
 The club has a web site.

-The Delta Gesneriad and African Violet Society Meets at 11:00 am on the third Wednesday of each month at the Sacramento Garden and Art Center, 3330 McKinley Blvd., Sacramento.
-The last I checked, their web site was still under construction.
+The The Delta Gesneriad and African Violet Society used to have a web site, but I can no longer locate it.
+You can find information on Facebook, I think.
+It may still meet at 11:00 am on the third Wednesday of each month at the Sacramento Garden and Art Center, 3330 McKinley Blvd., Sacramento.

 Vendors are listed in alphabetical order.
 This site makes no endorsements.